What We're Building

 REST API fits n8n natively.
 CRW's Firecrawl-compatible REST API works directly with n8n's HTTP Request node — no custom integrations or community nodes needed.
 Any endpoint that Firecrawl supports, CRW supports at the same URLs.

 Lightweight self-hosting.
-CRW uses 6.6 MB idle RAM and ships as an 8 MB Docker image.
+CRW is a single small static binary in a lean Docker image.
 It runs comfortably alongside n8n on a single small VPS without competing for resources.

 Next Steps